-Apart from the above if you are experiencing high fever, difficulty in breathing or swallowing it is recommended to consult a dentist immediately.
-If your tooth abscess is less severe please read on so we can help you become pain-free sooner rather than later!
+Apart from the above if you are experiencing high fever, difficulty in breathing or swallowing it is recommended to consult a dentist immediately for proper tooth abscess treatment.
+If it is less severe please read on so we can help you become pain-free sooner rather than later!

 Recommended Solution To Relieve Pain Quickly

-Are you suffering daily from the pain of an abscess tooth?
+Are you suffering daily from the pain of a tooth infection?

 You are not alone.

-I was dealing with an abscess tooth for an entire weekend before finally trying out all of the remedies below and eventually finding the magic trick to getting rid of the aching pain.
+I was dealing with the same an entire weekend before finally trying out all of the remedies below and eventually finding the magic trick to getting rid of the aching pain.

 Trust me, you won't want to wait any longer than you have to in order to ease the throbbing pain.
 Your mouth and your sanity will thank you for going for the immediate solution.
 You don't even need to go to the dentist or take antibiotics to get the relief you are looking for.